Create configuration policies and assign them at the Customer, Folder, or Agent levels to ensure compliance across your end-user devices.

 Disable auto-restart with logged-on users

-Select this option to disable device restarts for any user who is currently logged-on.
+Select this option to disable device restarts for any user who is currently logged on.

 Note: The device will not restart if the user logs out after the automation has run.